PRE-DESIGN LAYOUT (OPTIONAL)

 - Full design layout in AutoCAD prepared in accordance with the current Denver Water CAD Standards.

-- AutoCAD audit report of the “water only” sheets (each AutoCAD submittal).
+- AutoCAD Standard Audit Report of the “water only” sheets (each AutoCAD submittal).

 - Multi-sheet DWF of the project created from AutoCAD.